 Think about the types of elements that help you enjoy a positive learning experience.
 These could include technologically advanced facilities, supportive classmates, and access to extracurricular activities.
 For many medical students, clinical rotations are an essential element that contributes to a great experience.

 “As a student, I was treated as a junior intern and expected to participate in the care of the patient.”

-For many medical students, hands-on experience is the way to go.
 “As a student, I was treated as a junior intern and expected to participate in the care of the patient,” Dr. Norris shares.
 “They held the bar up high, and it was fun reaching it.”
 When he compares his clinical learning experience to that of his peers, he feels fortunate to have had such a great learning environment.

-9: Is the program financially feasible?
+8. Is the program financially feasible?